jmcook1186/ief-prototypes/src/README.md

 ## TODO
 - work out how to deal with time
-- enable impl definition and mdoel definition as cli args
+- enable the impl path and model type to be defined as cli args
 - enable verbosity flag in cli
 - maybe return full breakdown of output data as out yaml?